AlexandreDecan/sismic/docs/format.rst

 ~~~~~~~~

 The Elevator statechart is one of the running examples in this documentation.
-Its visual description (currently not supported by Sismic) could look as follows:
+Its visual description generated from Sismic using PlantUML looks as follows:

 .. image:: /examples/elevator/elevator.png
     :align: center